Nikon Z50 Comparison Review

 Nikon does not publish a shutter rating for the Z50.
 Yet, shutters in comparable cameras from other manufacturers are said to be good for at least 100 000 actuations.
 It should be noted, though, that this number represents a Mean Time before Failure.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust an expected shutter life of 100 000 shots over, say, three years, one would have to take about 100 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your Z50 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your Z50 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?